-- Save up to 10% on all inclusive holidays to the Algarve
+- Book holidays to the Algarve with Jet2holidays

 Below are the temperatures expected today at popular destinations in the Algarve.
 Select a destination to compare today's forecast with average weather conditions.